 This Kirkland turkey breast deli meat is one of our favorite purchases.
 You find it over in the cooler section.
-YOu get 3 individual packages which help keep it fresh.
+YOu get 3 individual packages that help keep it fresh.
 Each slice is thick and has a great texture for deli meat.

 Our family really loves the $4.99 fully cooked rotisserie chickens.
-Chicken is so versatile and at Costco, you can stock the freezer up with this uncooked breast meat.
+Chicken is so versatile, and at Costco, you can stock the freezer up with this uncooked breast meat.

 They have approximately 3 lb packages for $12.99.
 I can see why people love having this option and keep it on their list every shopping trip.

 All 5 of these items are Costcos’ own store-brand Kirkland.
 I love that every Kirkland brand item I try is quality.
-I can count on them to carry items that we not only want and need but at a cost, we can love.
+I can count on them to carry items that we not only want and need but, at a cost, we can love.